McDevon/music-hack/README.md

     python3 beatreverse.py -s 1 -i 0 song.mp3

+## Swing

+Swing is inspired by [swinger.py](https://github.com/echonest/remix/blob/master/tutorial/swinger/swinger.py) script, which relies on libraries that seem to no longer work.
+It attempts to convert 4/4 songs into swingy 6/8 format.
+Currently the scripts expects a stereo track.

+Usage:

+    python3 swing.py song.mp3

 ## Notes
 - As Madmom has [some issues](https://github.com/CPJKU/madmom/issues/373) with Python 3.7, all testing has been done using Python 3.66